This post may contain affiliate links. Please read our disclosure policy.

 Ingredients and Substitutions

-- Salted Butter – because butter makes everything better!
-Butter is the star ingredient in shortbread that gives them that melt in your mouth quality.
-If you prefer, you can of course use unsalted butter as well.
+- Salted Butter – Butter is the star ingredient in shortbread that gives them that melt-in-your-mouth quality.
+If you prefer, you can use unsalted butter as well.
 Either way, bring butter to room temperature for best results.

-- Lemon Extract – one of my favorite summer ingredients!
-A little hint of lemon extract makes these cookies stand out.
-If you’re really in a pinch, you can substitute lemon juice, however you get more flavor from extract.
+- Lemon Extract – A little hint of lemon extract makes these cookies stand out.
+If you’re really in a pinch, you can substitute lemon juice; however, you get more flavor from extract.

-- Lemon Zest – zest offers more flavor than extract and adds a touch of color to these cookies.
+- Lemon Zest – Fresh lemon zest offers more flavor than extract and adds the perfect amount of color to these cookies.
 Meyer lemons are my favorite, but the zest of any lemon will work!

-- Mix – Cream butter, then mix in brown sugar.
+- Make Dough – Using an electric mixer, cream butter on medium speed, then mix in brown sugar.
 Add lemon extract and zest.
-Combine flour.
+Combine dry ingredients.

-- Chill – Wrap in plastic wrap and chill for 30 minutes.
+- Chill Dough – Wrap in plastic wrap and chill for 30 minutes.

 Shortcuts